reath-id/reuse-standard/v0.1-alpha/standard/4: passport/Readme.md

 # Passport

-Describes the state of all individual reusuable assets at specific point in time.
+Describes the state of all individual reusable assets at specific point in time.

 ## Fields